 How it all happened

 2010, a holiday in Borneo, Jan-Govert van Gilst witnessed a worldwide problem at first-hand.
 Vast areas of forest being destroyed and beautiful beaches awash in a sea of plastic waste.
-He decided to do something about it and started a company.
+He decided to do something about it, he quitted his job and started a company.

 The initial idea was growing bamboo on building sites, for co-firing in coal plants.
 This won the Zuid-Holland Prize and reached the finals of the TEDxAmsterdam Award in 2011 and in 2013, bringing the company to the attention of the media.
 However, Jan-Govert realised that bamboo wasn’t the answer.
 He approached Wageningen University, who pointed him in another direction.
 Elephant grass.

 Elephant grass is fast-growing, needs hardly any water and can grow almost anywhere.
 In fact, it absorbs four times more CO2 than a European forest of the same area.
 So far so sustainable.
 Elephant grass also contains cellulose, perfect for making all sorts of sustainable materials.
 The company first produced paper, then bio-concrete and finally bioplastics and was nominated for the Top 100 most innovative SME-companies in The Netherlands.

 The idea wasn’t to make a war against the plastics industry, building companies or papermakers.
 In fact, quite the opposite.
 The idea is to work with these companies, all over the world, and together make a real difference.

 Vibers.
 Join the vibe.